roovo/obsidian-card-board/README.md

 - Delete any boards you no longer need.

 ## Limitations
-- Uses the settings from the Daily Notes plugin, NOT periodic notes (will fix soon).
 - Might not work that great on large vaults (as it parses all markdown files at startup).
 - Might not be great on mobile (see previous, plus I haven't made the interface mobile friendly - yet).